FOREX-Euro slips to three-week low as Spain fears persist

 Data on Monday showed China's official factory purchasing managers' index rose to 49.8 in September from August's 49.2, which was the lowest since November 2011.
 The figure was in line with expectations but stayed below the expansion threshold of 50, indicating continued contraction in activity.

-Unease about Spain's situation as well as lacklustre Chinese data pressured commodity currencies, with the Australian dollar slipping about 0.3 percent to $1.0346, after hitting a three-week low of $1.0327.
+Unease about Spain's situation as well as lacklustre Chinese data pressured commodity currencies, with the Australian dollar slipping 0.4 percent to $1.0336, after hitting a three-week low of $1.0327.

 Feb 17 Macquarie Emerging Markets Infrastructure Income Fund: